J-H-Freedman/Story-of-Adventure-TTRPG/README.md

 The materials are being put together using LaTeX (https://www.latex-project.org/).
 To get started you'll need a basic installation of LaTeX (i.e. not LyX), and the text editor or TeX IDE of your choice.
 Any working documents (even if they're not explicitly LaTeX files) can be found in the "LaTeX" folder.
-For consistency across the document make sure that before you start editing that you look at the "doc_strings.tex," and "doc_formats.tex" files.
+Also for consistency across the documents make sure that before you start editing that you look at the "doc_strings.tex," and "doc_formats.tex" files.
 As implied, these contain string references and formatting macros that are used document-wide.

 +==| On LaTeX |==+

-For LaTeX distrobutions we recommend (and are not in any way sponsored by) either TeXLive (http://tug.org/texlive/) or MiKTex (https://miktex.org/).
+For LaTeX distributions we recommend (and are not in any way sponsored by) either TeXLive (http://tug.org/texlive/) or MiKTex (https://miktex.org/).
 - TeXLive will give you the most complete LaTeX package with all of the major macros, fonts, and compilers.
 It contains everything that you'll need to start